humdrum-tools/humdrum-documentation/guide/ch01/index.md

 computers from being of much use.
-However, there are some things that computers do well, and when a skilled user intervenes to make a few crucial interpretations, the resulting computer/human interaction can lead to pretty sophisticated results \-- as we will see.
+However, there are some things that computers do well, and when a skilled user intervenes to make a few crucial interpretations, the resulting computer/human interaction can lead to pretty sophisticated results &mdash; as we will see.

 Although computers are typically not good at interpreting data, interpretive software will become increasingly important as